trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 repository.
-This is the preferred way to go since any affected packages will automatically be enabled as determined by the TriBITS package dependency structure and therefore this driver script will require no modifications if the the dependency structure changes over time.
+This is the preferred way to go since any affected packages will automatically be enabled as determined by the TriBITS package dependency structure and therefore this driver script will require no modifications if the dependency structure changes over time.
 However, there are cases and various reasons where the exact list of packages to be tested (or not tested) should be specified using the ``--enable-packages`` option (or the ``--disable-packages`` option, respectively).
 However, these should not be